robohydra/robohydra/index.md

 License and copyright
 =====================

-This code is Copyright 2012-2013 Esteban Manchado Velázquez, and it's released under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.txt).
+This code is Copyright 2012-2016 Esteban Manchado Velázquez, and it's released under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.txt).
 Jacob Rask did all the CSS for the admin interface (and I stole it for this website).
-If you knew me you would be able to tell that I hadn't written that CSS.

 This project started at [Opera Software ASA](http://opera.com) as an internal tool to test some of our projects.
 Large parts of this code were developed there, but as it's pretty generic we decided to open source it.
-See [Opera's GitHub account](http://github.com/operasoftware) for more open source goodies.